"A calorie is a calorie, no matter where it comes from, " was considered a tautology, but it is wrong!

 The experiment I propose is not complicated or expensive, but the food industry is not interested in research that could harm it.
 Many regulatory bodies have the resources and ability to conduct such research.

-- We will sample pairs of identical twins (women and men) of the same height and weight (age is necessarily the same) and ensure they perform similar activities in the laboratory.
-The pairs of twins to be sampled will receive different foods; some will receive industrialized and processed foods, and some natural foods with identical caloric values.
-Accurate weighing over time will prove my argument that calories in the human body are not the same as those in a laboratory.
+- Sample pairs of identical twins (women and men) of the same height and weight (age is necessarily the same) and ensure they perform similar activities in the laboratory.
+The pairs of twins to be sampled will receive different foods; some will receive highly industrialized and processed foods, and some will receive natural foods with identical caloric values.

 The implementation of the "Routing of calorie intake" idea.